pygraphviz/pygraphviz/doc/Readme.txt

    visualization package.

-   With Pygraphviz you can create, edit, read, write, and draw graphs using Python to access the Graphviz graph data structure and layout algorithms.
+   With Pygraphviz you can create, edit, read, write, and draw graphs using Python to access the Graphviz internal graph data structure and layout algorithms.

+   Pygraphviz is distributed with a BSD license.

    News:

-   pygraphviz-0.32 is the second rewrite of the original project.
+   The release pygraphviz-0.32 is the second rewrite of the original project.
    It has improved attribute handling and drawing capabilities.
    It is not backward compatible with earlier versions.
    Earlier versions will always be available at the download site.

-   Pygraphviz is distributed with a BSD license.

 Quick Example